 The ability to think in a structured way, both creatively and quantitatively, to solve complex problems is an important element of being a successful developer.
 Can you tell us anything that demonstrates your abilities in that realm? (anything from standardized test scores to experience playing a musical instrument counts) *

 In 2014, I traveled to Madagascar as a volunteer teacher with Zara Aina, an NGO that does theater programming with children who are prone to panahandling, homelessness, and are victims of abuse.
-The theater programming I helped to create inspired our students to be confident learners who are better prepared to participate actively in their education, community and social lives.
+The theater programming I helped to create inspired our students to be confident learners who are better prepared to participate actively in their education, community, and social lives.
 From thinking creatively to collaborating with others, theater helps to motivate the students to achieve more and invest in their sense of possibility.
 My work with one of the students, Andreas, exemplifies how I was able to turn one student’s complex problem into a learning experience.

 First, to bring the theater program to life, it required each member of the Zara Aina team to happily wear many hats, show some serious hustle, and hold frequent rehearsals to develop our programming.
-Since Zara Aina’s inception in 2012, I have volunteered to take on many unique challenges like applying for 501C3 tax exemptions, meeting with UNICEF officials at the Malagasy embassy in New York to solicit funding, and arranging the silent auction for our Benefit Show that was held at Joe’s Pub.
+Since Zara Aina’s inception in 2012, I have volunteered to take on many unique challenges like applying for 501C3 tax exemptions, meeting with UNICEF officials at the Malagasy embassy in New York to solicit funding, and arranging the silent auction for our Benefit Show.

 The work we did on our 2014 summer trip to Antananarivo started with the students choosing a Malagasy folktale to turn into a play.
 At the end of the rehearsal process there would be three shows, highlighted by a performance in front of over 5,000 people at UNICEF’S “30 Years in Madagascar” celebration.